-Since the ultraviolet photons emitted from the trap were also detected by the MCP, we periodically switched the electric discharge of the Neon source, MOT trapping beams and the 598 nm releasing laser on and off.
-The period of this switching was 0.8 s, corresponding to about twice the time of free fall between trap and MCP.
+Since the ultraviolet photons emitted from the trap were also detected by the MCP, we periodically switched the electric discharge of the neon source, MOT trapping beams, and the 598 nm releasing laser on and off.
+The period of this switching was 0.8 s, corresponding to about twice the time of free fall between the trap and the MCP.
 We recorded only atoms that arrived at the MCP when the MOT was off.
-In average about 20 atoms were detected by the MCP per second.
+On average, about 20 atoms were detected by the MCP per second.

-Typical outputs from the MCP plate are shown in Fig. 2 (a) and (b).
-The spot size of the diffracted beams were approximately the same as that of the incident beam, showing that beam divergence was not increased during diffraction.
+Typical outputs from the MCP plate are shown in Figs. 2(a) and 2(b).
+The spot size of the diffracted beams was approximately the same as that of the incident beam, showing that beam divergence was not increased during diffraction.